 A recent example involves a client who wanted to build a wood pellet factory in the area.
 Lemery Greisler was able to sit down with the…

 Our representation of real estate professionals is particularly broad in scope.
-The Firm provides counsel to numerous boards and associations of REALTORS® and their multiple listing services, including counsel on matters of corporate governance and the interrelation of not-for-profit and business corporations.
+The Firm provides counsel to numerous boards and associations of REALTORS® and their multiple listing services, including counsel on matters of corporate governance and the interrelation of non-profit and business corporations.
 We have in-depth experience with the professional standards process and arbitration of contractual disputes between board and association members.
-Our Firm has developed standard forms for board and association use and customized forms for a board or association's particular needs, and we have drafted and shaped legislation favorable to the real estate community in New York State.
+Our Firm has developed standard forms for board and association use and customized forms for a board or association's particular needs, and we have drafted and shaped legislation favorable to the New York State real estate community.
 In addition, our attorneys frequently present seminars and lectures to real estate licensees on topics of significant concern to the industry, including agency, contract, and anti-trust laws; fair housing standards; and advertising, records retention, disclosure obligations, and general risk-reduction practices.